 Graceland, Levitt Shell vandalized with ’Defund the Police’ graffiti

 MEMPHIS, Tenn.
-(WMC) - Two iconic locations in Memphis are tasked with cleaning graffiti from their walls.
+(WMC/Gray News) - Two iconic locations in Memphis are tasked with cleaning graffiti from their walls.

-Messages of “Defund the Police” and “BLM” mark the wall outside Graceland on Elvis Presley Boulevard and the Levitt Shell in Overton Park.
+Messages of “Defund the Police” and “BLM” mark the wall outside Graceland on Elvis Presley Blvd. and the Levitt Shell in Overton Park.

 Both were found vandalized Tuesday morning.